sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 select (project (list (project_all))) (from (as str0 (id str1 case_insensitive)))
 ```

 Note also that:

-1. debug-level Hadoop logs for the module `org.apache.hadoop.fs.s3a` and other
+1. Debug-level Hadoop logs for the module `org.apache.hadoop.fs.s3a` and other
 components's debug logs may also log the SQL statements (e.g. aws-sdk HTTP logs).

 The best practise here is: only enable SQL in exceptions while developing